 Govt warns of stringent action against hoarding of masks, hand sanitisers

-"While the industry players are saying there is no shortage of face masks and hand sanitizers in the country, but our department will assess the availability and accordingly take further action," Gowda told reporters.
+"While the industry players are saying there is no shortage of face masks and hand sanitisers in the country, but our department will assess the availability and accordingly take further action," Gowda told reporters.
+The government has not received any reports of shortage or increase in prices of these products as of now.
+However, the concerned authority has been directed to keep a close watch on this and take stringent action against black marketers and hoarders, he said.

+So far, India has 31 confirmed cases of the infection while nearly 29,000 people have been put under surveillance.
+Many people are scrambling to buy face masks and hand sanitisers, which is creating a shortage-like situation at many places.
+On availability of medicines, the minister said there was no shortage of any Active Pharmaceutical Ingredients (APIs) or medicines even though 95 per cent of the country's API imports come from China.

+"Certainly, we have got sufficient medicines and sufficient APIs so that for another three months... there is no shortage in producing medicines," he said.
+Gowda said the government will celebrate 'Janaushadhi Diwas' on Saturday across the country.
+Prime Minister Narendra Modi will also participate in this initiative.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)